Durg–Nautanwa Express (via Varanasi)

-The 18201/18202 Durg Express is a Express train belonging to South East Central Railway zone of Indian Railways that run between Durg and Nautanwa in India.
+The 18201 / 18202 Durg-Nautanwa Express is an express train belonging to South East Central Railway zone of Indian Railways that run between Durg and Nautanwa in India.
 It operates as train number 18201 from Durg to Nautanwa and as train number 18202 in the reverse direction.

 Coach composition

 Journey

 It takes around 26 hours 50 minutes to cover its journey of 1224 km with an average speed of 60 kph.